Last updated on January 29, 2026

 1. Illness or Medical Problems

 If you were sick for a long period, hospitalized, or dealing with a condition that made it impossible to attend classes, NSFAS usually accepts this.
+This includes physical illness, mental health conditions, pregnancy, or complications that affected your studies.

 Documents that help: